November 21: Today in Royal History

 November 21, 1916 – Death of Emperor Franz Joseph of Austria at Schönbrunn Palace in Vienna, Austria; buried in the Imperial Crypt in Vienna, Austria

 Franz Joseph is one of Europe’s longest-reigning monarchs.
 In 1848, Emperor Ferdinand of Austria abdicated the throne in favor of his 18-year-old nephew.
 Franz Joseph was now Emperor of Austria, King of Hungary and Croatia, and King of Bohemia.
 Franz Joseph married Elisabeth, Duchess in Bavaria (Sisi) in 1854.
 The couple had four children.
 In 1889, Franz Joseph’s only son Rudolf died in a suicide pact with his mistress.
 Just nine years, later, Franz Joseph’s wife was assassinated.
 In 1914, Franz Joseph’s heir, his nephew Archduke Franz Ferdinand and his wife were victims of an assassination that was one of the causes of World War I. Upon Franz Ferdinand’s death, Archduke Karl, who would be the last Emperor of Austria, became the heir.
-Karl’s father was Archduke Otto Franz, the second son of Archduke Karl Ludwig of Austria, the younger brother of Emperor Franz Joseph.
+Karl’s father was Archduke Otto Franz, the second son of Archduke Karl Ludwig of Austria, Emperor Franz Joseph’s younger brother.
 Franz Joseph died in the middle of World War I, at the age of 86.

 Unofficial Royalty: Emperor Franz Joseph of Austria